 I have previously reviewed for the following venues:

-I demonstrate in the following undergraduate Computer Science labs:
+I have previously demonstrated in the following undergraduate Computer Science labs: